norton120/Lucy/Lucy/lucy/README.md

     | # bespoke modules
 ```

-And the Sid `settings.py` should look something like Djangos, like this:
+And the Lucy `settings.py` should look something like Djangos, like this:

 ```python3